konveyor/konveyor.github.io/content/Forklift/InstallingForklift/upgrade.md

 date: 2022-05-17T14:36:19-06:00
 draft: false
 ---
-Upgrade the Forklift Operator using the OKD web console.
+Follow the steps below to upgrade the Forklift Operator using the OKD web console.

 **Important:** Do not skip a release when upgrading.
 For example, upgrade 2.0 to 2.1 and then 2.1 to 2.2.

+If upgrading from 2.2 to 2.3, see the [### Forklift 2.2 to 2.3 Upgrade Notes](#Forklift-2.2-to-2.3-Upgrade-Notes) section after the procedure

 ## Procedure
 1. Open the OKD web console.